Pre-Doctoral Internship Training Application Information

 Stipends and benefits

-The stipend for the 2014-2015 Internship is $24,876 with full and generous university health benefits.
+The stipend as of the 2014-2015 Internship is $25,132 with full and generous university health benefits.
 Expenses for professional travel and job search activities are also available.

 The application process will occur on-line.
 Refer to the APPIC website for more details and complete application instructions.
 All application materials listed below will be uploaded via the applicant portal on the APPIC website.
 We will not accept any paper materials.
 Interested candidates should submit: